Columbia United Methodist Church

 With its ties to the beginnings of Methodism in Texas, Columbia United Methodist Church stands as a significant reminder of Brazoria County History.

 Other nearby markers.
-At least 8 other markers are within one mile of this marker, measured as the crow flies.
-Old Columbia Cemetery (within shouting distance of this marker); Columbia (about 500 feet away, measured in a direct line); Columbia Rosenwald School (approx. 0.2 miles away); Columbia - The First Capital of The Republic of Texas (approx. ¼ mile away); Near Site of First Capitol of the Republic of Texas (approx. 0.4 miles away); Vietnam Veterans Memorial (approx. 0.4 miles away); Site of the Home of Josiah Hughes Bell (approx. 0.8 miles away); Home of George B. McKinstry (approx. 1.1 miles away).
+At least 8 other markers are within walking distance of this marker.
+Old Columbia Cemetery (within shouting distance of this marker); Columbia (about 500 feet away, measured in a direct line); Columbia Rosenwald School (approx. 0.2 miles away); First Capitol of the Republic of Texas (approx. ¼ mile away); Columbia - The First Capital of The Republic of Texas (approx. ¼ mile away); Near Site of First Capitol of the Republic of Texas (approx. 0.4 miles away); Vietnam Veterans Memorial (approx. 0.4 miles away); Site of the Home of Josiah Hughes Bell (approx. 0.8 miles away).
 Touch for a list and map of all markers in West Columbia.

 Categories. • Churches & Religion •